forflo/vagrantfile-fujitsu-scansnap-s1300/README.md

 I could not find a driver package for S1300 anymore; only for S1300i (note the "i") was available.
 I ignored the feelings of doubt emerging from my gut and continued to install the software for S1300i.

-"Eh, it's just the same scanner with some extras, that's why it only differs in the i", I thought.
+> Eh, it's just the same scanner with
+> some extras, that's why it only differs in the i

+I thought.
 And further:

-"It gotta work, the good folks from Fujitsu will have let all users of that product line down, locking them to old versions of OS X!".
+> It gotta work, the good folks from Fujitsu will have let all users
+> of that product line down, locking them to old versions of OS X!.

-I was wrong.
+I was so wrong.
 Sadly, this was exactly what had happened as following [webpage](https://www.fujitsu.com/global/support/products/computing/peripheral/scanners/scansnap/faq/s1300-catalina.html) and this screenshot